As this is a tutorial, it's meant to be gone through in order, as each section builds on earlier sections.

 Note the browser's title bar -- it picked up the changed title, it now reads "Tutorial Home Page."
 Note that the contents of "index" are now the contents of the published, or rendered, web page.

+What is rendering?
 To render a page means to take its contents, directives, and macros and flow it through its template to generate a finished web page.
 The menu command Publish Page can also be thought of as the Render Page command.
+You'll read more about macros and templates further on in this tutorial. |

 Notice that Frontier has an HTML menu.
 You can include HTML in your page by typing it or using the shortcuts in the HTML menu.